floledermann/another-dimension/README.md

-# A lightweight library for converting between units of length
+# A lightweight library for converting units of length

 **`another-dimension`** helps to convert between various units of length, with a focus on units used for screen presentation (physical screen pixels) and visual acuity experiments (arcminutes, arcseconds).